eclab/grains/info/grains.md

     uint16_t fixed1 = (uint16_t) (92.42 * 128);

 128 is the **scaling factor**.
-It's the size of your decimal range.
+It's the size of your fractional range.

 You can add two fixed point numbers together, and you can multiply a fixed point number by a normal integer.
 To multiply two fixed point numbers together, you'll wind up with a fixed-point number with a squared scaling factor (128 * 128 = 16384).
 You'll ultimately need to divide it by 128 to get it back down to 128 again.